Master's in Law and Security

 The annual tuition fees for the taught component can be paid in 10 instalments

-• 10 instalments: 1st instalment of 20% of the total amount paid upon enrolment, and the remaining amount in 9 instalments paid between the 1st and 10th of the months of September through May.
+- 10 instalments: 1st instalment of 20% of the total amount paid at the time of enrolment, and the remaining amount in 9 instalments paid between the 1st and 10th of the months of September to May.

-Tuition fees for the non-curricular phase can be paid in 10 instalments.
+Tuition fees for the Research phase can be paid in 10 instalments.

-• 10 instalments: 1st instalment of 20% of the total amount paid upon enrolment, and the remaining amount in 9 instalments paid between the 1st and 10th of the months of September through May.
+- 10 instalments: 1st instalment of 20% of the total amount paid upon enrolment and the remaining amount in 9 instalments paid between the 1st and 10th of the months of October through June.

-Tuition fees for the non-curricular phase can be paid in 4 instalments.
+Additional semester tuition fees for the Research Phase can be paid in 4 instalments.

-• 4 instalments: 25% of the total amount paid upon enrolment, remaining instalments:
+- 4 instalments: 25% of the total amount paid at registration, remaining instalments:

 Fees are paid in full at the time of registration.